twobeers75/TRANSECT/README.md

 sudo apt install r-base
 ```

-Start R from the terminal and install pacman and devtools (follow the prompts and choose (if asked) to install these packages into a personal library)
+Start R from the terminal and install pacman and devtools.
+Follow the prompts and choose (if asked) to install these packages into a personal library.

 Once you enter the R shell you should see printed out in the terminal a number of lines about the R version and licences followed by a ">" symbol.
 I have used this symbol below to indicate that you need to be in the R shell to run these commands but, you can't copy the ">" symbol too.
 It won't work.

 ```